A Blueprint for Public Lands: Upper Applegate Project

 Prescribed Fire: Several thousand acres of prescribed fire are planned that would to benefit native plant communities and to reintroduce fire into these fire dependent forests and meadows.

-Enhance Pollinator Habitat: The project would introduce low intensity prescribed fire and seeding to promote native pollinator plants.
+Enhancing Pollinator Habitat: The project would introduce low intensity prescribed fire and seeding to promote native pollinator plants.

 Establishing New OHV Routes: We are concerned with the new motorized trails being considered in this project.
 Please avoid designating new off highway vehicle routes in hydrologically recovering areas such as Boaz Mountain and Hanley Gulch.
 We are concerned about encouraging OHV use on routes not shown on the Motor Vehicle Use Map.